MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex2_Insider_Risk.md

 ## Task 2: Insider Risk Policy Creation

-In this lab, you will learn how to create an insider risk policy using Microsoft Insider Risk Management.
+In this task, you will learn how to create an insider risk policy using Microsoft Insider Risk Management.
 Insider risk management policies determine the scope of users and the configuration of risk indicators for generating alerts.
 By following the provided steps, you will be able to quickly create a security policy that applies to all users or define individual users or groups, prioritize policy conditions, and customize risk scores and alert thresholds to effectively manage and mitigate insider threats within your organization.

 1. You should still be logged in as Joni in Microsoft Purview